open-telemetry/semantic-conventions/docs/attributes-registry/gen-ai.md

 **[3]:** It's RECOMMENDED to format prompts as JSON string matching [OpenAI messages format](https://platform.openai.com/docs/guides/text-generation)

-**[4]:** The `gen_ai.response.finish_reasons` frequently contains a single value since it's common for applications to only request a single completion and many models support generating only a single completion.
+**[4]:** The `gen_ai.response.finish_reason` usually contains a single finish reason since it's common for applications to only request a single completion and many models support generating only a single completion.
-If multiple finish reasons are provided, they SHOULD be provided in the same order as completions and SHOULD be separated by a comma only.
+If the model supports generating multiple completions with different finish reasons, they SHOULD be provided as a comma-separated list.
+Finish reasons SHOULD be provided in the same order as completions.

 **[5]:** The `gen_ai.system` describes a family of GenAI models with specific model identified by `gen_ai.request.model` and `gen_ai.response.model` attributes.